pillar-markup/pillar/README.md

 ## History

+The development of Pillar and Microdown are now in Pharo 13.

+### For Pharo 13
+- v10.4.4 [ Pharo 13 - Pillar & Microdown syntax ]
+	- Revisit all commands and make them work in Pharo13
+ 	- Latest version with Pillar syntax

 ### For Pharo 12

-The development of Pillar and Microdown are now in Pharo 12.
+- v10.4.3 [Use MicWriter for HTML output]

 - v10.4.2 [Last version supporting Pillar documents]
 	- Use Microdown generators